 RV Floor Cleaner

-I’m thing a Swiffer Wet Jet.
-But where to store it.
+I’m thinking a Swiffer Wet Jet is must have RV gear for beginners.
+But where to store it?
 Perhaps in the shower stall.
 I really do not want all of this stuff to clean with in the open and ruining my good time reminding me I might need to clean….

 First Aid Kit